c3g/GenPipes/bfx/report/RnaSeq.raw_counts_metrics.md

 ### Metrics and Exploratory Analysis

-We use several metrics and exploratory analysis in order to control the data quality and to verify the biological reliability of the data.
+We use several metrics and exploratory analyses to control data quality and biological reliability.

 #### FPKM Metrics